jshin313/site/content/notes/Mathematics/diffeqlinear.md

 1. Any set of vectors with the zero vector is linearly dependent
 2. Any set of **two** vectors is linearly dependent if and only if the vectors are proportional

+### Corollary 4.5.14
+Any nonempty, finite set of linearly dependent vectors contains a subset of linearly independent with the same linear span

+#### Proof
+By [Theorem 4.5.6](#theorem-456), there is a vector that is a linear combination of the other vectors.
+If we delete that, we still have same span.
+If the resulting subset is linearly independent, then we're done.
+If the resulting subset is linearly dependent, then we can repeat the same process of removing the vector that is a linear combination.

 ### Corollary 4.5.17
 For a set of vectors $v_1, v_2, v_3, ..., v_k$ where $v_i \in \mathbb{R}^n$, and $A = [v_1, v_2, v_3, ..., v_k]$ with A having dimensions $n \cross k$
 1. If $k > n$, then the vectors are linearly dependent (since there is an infinite number of solutions due to free variables [Corollary 2.5.11](#corollary-2511))